greg-raven/Impeachment-Chronicles/_posts/2024-11-16-trump-is-no-populist.md

 - Robert Reich
 ---

 Trump wants to cut the corporate tax rate to 15%.
-This would give...
+This would give ...

 - The 5 largest banks a $4.1B tax cut
 - The 5 largest drug makers a $3.1B tax cut
-- The 5 largest US oil companies a $2.5B tax cut
+- The 5 largest U.S. oil companies a $2.5B tax cut
 - The 5 largest grocery stores a $1.7B tax cut

 Some populist, huh?